We are a communication firm

 Engaging an everywhere audience

-New York Public Radio (NYPR) had over 36 radio shows and podcasts, produced both in-house and by its affiliated production companies.
-They needed a consistent audience development strategy for these shows across a multitude of platforms.
+With over thirty-six radio shows and podcasts, produced both in-house and by affiliated production companies, New York Public Radio (NYPR) needed a consistent audience development strategy across a multitude of platforms.

 Audience size across platforms increased 10x in two years